Who can see review analytics?

 - Teams: Filter to see the results of members of the filtered teams

-- Managers: Filter to see the results of the direct reports of the filtered manager
+- Managers: Filter to see the results of the direct and indirect reports of the filtered manager

 - Employees: Filter to see the results of specific employees